ICEREG1992/trashbot/README.md

 ### wordplay
 Reward clever usages of words by having trashbot give a response when you hide a particular word within another in a unique way!
 In example, if "Ian" is a keyword, then "variant" would trigger a response, but only once!
 Admittedly a niche feature, but this bot's for me not for you.
 Add a new wordplay keyword with ``!wordplayadd [keyword] § [response]`` and remove the keyword with ``!wordplayremove [keyword]``.

+### mcplayers
+Running a Minecraft server and want a quick way to check if anybody's on?
+Trashbot can help you out.
+The pinged server can be set through environment variables or a text file as defined below.
+Trigger a check with ``!whosuprn``.

 ## installation

 ### initialization